Pulselyre/UpbeatUI/README.md

 Three samples are included: one showing [manual setup](samples/ManualUpbeatUISample) and teardown without dependency injection, one showing manual setup and teardown with [dependency injection](samples/ServiceProvidedUpbeatUISample) using an **IServiceProvider**, and one showing [automatic setup and teardown](samples/HostedUpbeatUISample) using an **IHostBuilder**.
 All samples demonstrate the following capabilities:

 ![UpbeatUI Sample](https://github.com/Pulselyre/UpbeatUI/assets/20475952/968f2465-43cb-4486-a671-c8a0d898022e)

->Note: The background in the sample is OrangeRed to demonstrate how the effect can be configured.
-The default value is Gray.

 ## How UpbeatUI Works